REASON AND VALUES EXEMPLIFIED IN GENDER

 more and less controversial works that should be culturally more grounded

-father, The Myth of male power, the
+than Satanic feminism, The feminization of American culture, Society without the father, The Myth of male power, the

-earlier Modern woman: the lost
+earlier Modern woman: the lost sex, or the computer

-pluralism and revaluation of the concrete.
-Including
+technology-oriented Epistemological pluralism and revaluation of the

-the Revisiting the “Feminization” of
+concrete.
+Including the Revisiting the “Feminization” of American Culture.
+Introduction” and the more recent

-American Culture.
-Introduction” and the more recent Swedish contribution Den mjuka staten.
-Feminiseringen av samhället och dess konsekvenser [The soft state.
-The
+Swedish contribution Den mjuka staten.
+Feminiseringen av samhället och dess

-feminization of society and its consequences], reviewed in the newspaper Dagens Nyheter (August 11-12 2024)
+feminization of society and its consequences], reviewed in the newspaper Dagens Nyheter (August 11-12

-and Svenska Dagbladet (August 3),
+Dagbladet (August

-which appears to me as suggesting that there has been no advancement of
+channel on July 1, 2025, which appears to me as suggesting that

-understanding in the almost half a century since I wrote my above mentioned
+there has been no advancement of understanding in the almost half a century

-manuscript of 353 pages.
+since I wrote my above mentioned manuscript of 353 pages.

 Examples of culturally more grounded, and more or less